 Best deals on appliances ahead of Presidents' Day 2023

-It's a great time to shop deals on home appliances.
+This is the time to shop for deals on home appliances.
 Presidents' Day isn't officially until Feb.
-20, but we've found a bunch of early Presidents' Day deals on robot vacuums, washing machines, electric dryers, refrigerators, induction ranges and electric ranges that you can shop right now.
+20, but we've found a bunch of early Presidents' Day deals on robot vacuums, washing machines, electric dryers, refrigerators, induction ranges and electric ranges, dishwashers and more that you can shop right now.

 iRobot Roomba j7+ self-emptying robot vacuum with Braava Jet M6 robot mop, $1,199 (regularly $1,250)